 As required by the New York State Financial Emergency Act For The City of New York (the "Financial Emergency Act" or the "Act") and the New York City Charter (the "City Charter"), the City prepares a four-year annual financial plan, which is reviewed and revised on a quarterly basis and which includes the City's capital, revenue and expense projections and outlines proposed gap-closing programs for years with projected budget gaps.
 The City's current financial plan projects budget balance in the 2014 and 2015 fiscal years in accordance with GAAP except for the application of GASB 49.
+In 2010, the Financial Emergency Act was amended to waive the budgetary impact of GASB 49 by enabling the City to continue to finance with bond proceeds certain pollution remediation costs.
 The City's current financial plan projects budget gaps for the 2016 through 2018 fiscal years.
 A pattern of current year balance and projected future year budget gaps has been consistent through the entire period since 1982, during which the City has achieved an excess of revenues over expenditures, before discretionary transfers, for each fiscal year.
-For information regarding the current financial plan, see "Section II: Recent Financial Developments" and "Section VII: Financial Plan."
+For information regarding the current financial plan, see "Section I: Recent Financial Developments" and "Section VII: Financial Plan."
 For information regarding the June 2010 amendment of the Financial Emergency Act with respect to the application of GASB 49 to the City budget, see "Section III: Government and Financial Controls."
 The City is required to submit its financial plans to the New York State Financial Control Board (the "Control Board").
 For further information regarding the Control Board, see "Section III: Government and Financial Controls-City Financial Management, Budgeting and Controls-Financial Review and Oversight."